localvoid/ivi/documentation/advanced/optimization-hints.md

 ### Helper functions

-There are already two functions for the most common cases with props checking.
+Two functions for the most common cases with props checking are included in ivi.
 One function is checking props for identity `a === b`, and another one performs shallow equality check.
 This functions can be applied to component classes, or component functions.